 Submit Your Comments

-FEMA posted in the Federal Register a Request for Information (RFI) that contains a list of questions about the National Flood Insurance Program’s minimum floodplain management standards.
-This notice also requests comments on how the National Flood Insurance Program could better promote the conservation of threatened and endangered species and their habitats consistent with the Endangered Species Act in its floodplain management standards.
+FEMA posted in the Federal Register a Request for Information (RFI) containing a list of questions about the National Flood Insurance Program’s minimum floodplain management standards.
+This notice also requested comments on how the National Flood Insurance Program could better promote the conservation of threatened and endangered species and their habitats consistent with the Endangered Species Act in its floodplain management standards.

 Responses to the included questions will assist FEMA as it considers potential actions and changes as part of the agency’s regular review of programs, regulations, and policies.

 Submit your written comments through the Federal eRulemaking Portal using Docket ID:FEMA-2021-2024.
 FEMA extended the initial 60-day comment period with a 45-day extension to allow stakeholders additional time to submit comments.
 The comment period occurred between Oct.
 12, 2021 - Jan.
 27, 2022.

 In addition to written comments, FEMA hosted three 90-minute virtual public meeting to collect verbal comments from the public, including private sector, government and non-government entities.
 The content provided was the same for each meeting.

 The purpose of the Request for Information was to help FEMA obtain public input on:

 - How to align the minimum floodplain management standards with current understanding of flood risk and risk reduction approaches

 - Potential improvements to the standards that would help communities become safer, stronger, and more resilient